shiva4778/insurance_premium_prediction/README.md

 ## This is the screenshot of the Home Webpage which has been done using the Flask
 ![Screenshot (128)](https://github.com/shiva4778/insurance_premium_prediction/assets/89657400/01f676e3-0b15-4d3d-9102-75e1681c692d)

-## This is the screenshot of the webpage which gets user input for prediction
-webpage

-## This is the screenshot of the page which shows history of the experiment that had run previously and currently running status
-Can be used as experiment history Tracking experiment history

-## This is the screenshot of the page in which user can change the model parameters for the experiment
-model parameters

-## This is the screenshot of the page in which user can train the model with update new parameters in Update Model Config section
-model parameters

 ## Conclusion
 This Project which predicts the amount of the insurance premium based on different parameters (like Age,BMI etc) for a particular person can be implemented practically and used by Insurance Comapnies in real life.
 This will help the companies to predict the estimate for Insurance premium for a particular person by considering the risk involved for that particular person.